Moving Interstate Perth

 1) Choose the right Real Estate agent.

-Do not automatically choose the estate who offers to put your house on the market for the highest price.
+Do not automatically choose the agent who offers to put your house on the market for the highest price.
 It is wise to invite 3 or 4 agents to your house at different times to provide a valuation.
 You can then get a feel for the agency and decide who you trust the most to deal with the sale of your house.
 It is also a good idea to do your research and find out which estate agent has sold lots of properties in your area recently.

 2) Research the area you are moving to.